Corporate consolidation exemption

-The corporate consolidation exemption in the Duties Act 2000 (the Duties Act) applies to eligible transactions which result from legitimate consolidations of corporate groups.
+The corporate consolidation exemption in the Duties Act 2000 (the Duties Act) applies to eligible transactions resulting from legitimate consolidations of corporate groups.

 The Income Tax Assessment Act 1997 (Cth) (the ITAA) allows a wholly owned corporate group to consolidate and form a single entity for income tax purposes.
 Where a consolidation of a corporate group requires the insertion of a new head company, the resulting transactions may be eligible for relief under the Duties Act.